RyanWhitell/microservices/microservice_dynamodb/service/README.md

-# Microservice Simple
+# Microservice DynamoDB
-A simple Flask API that returns a JSON response.
-Deployed using Docker.
+A simple Flask API that is deployed to AWS and uses DynamoDB as a database.

 ## Development
 ### asdf